Hoosac Tunnel: Technology

-Accidents and working conditions
+and working conditions

 Deadly accidents during construction killed or seriously injured 195 workers with 135 verified deaths.
 Survivors dubbed the Tunnel the "Bloody Pit".
 Workers died from explosions, falling rock, and accidents involving ladders or scaffolding.
 In 1865, workers went on strike and burned buildings in protest.
 Fourteen men died or were injured working on the tunnel in 1866.

 The deadliest accident was the explosion in the Central Shaft on October 17, 1867.
 Workers were digging the tunnel's 1,028 ft vertical exhaust shaft when a candle in the hoist building ignited naphtha fumes that had leaked from a "Gasometer" lamp.
 The ensuing explosion set the hoist on fire, and it collapsed into the shaft.
 Four men near the top of the shaft escaped, but 13 men working 538 ft below were trapped by falling naphtha and pieces of iron.
 The pumps were also destroyed, and the shaft began to fill with water.
 A worker named Mallory was lowered into the shaft by a rope the next day; he was overcome by fumes and reported no survivors, and no further rescue attempts were made.

 Several months later, workers reached the shaft's bottom and found that several victims had survived long enough to fashion a raft before suffocating.